-The Department of Epidemiology offers three doctoral level programs, two master's level programs, and one joint bachelor's/master's program.
-A Master of Public Health degree is offered at the School level.
+The Department of Epidemiology offers two doctoral level programs, two master's level programs, and one joint bachelor's/master's program.

 The doctoral degrees differ in terms of eligibility and administrative oversight as well as the kind of doctoral project expected.
 Hopkins is one of very few schools of public health which offers the Doctor of Science (ScD) degree.
 Originally founded after the German/European academic system, the School continued the idea of using the ScD to denote science-based doctoral degrees versus liberal arts -based doctoral degrees, like Doctor of Philosophy (PhD).
 All coursework, entrance eligibility requirements, and doctoral degree expectations are the same for the PhD and ScD programs.
 Doctoral candidates may choose one of two options for the degree -- either a paper option thesis (2-3 longer publishable quality manuscripts tied together with a common theme) or the dissertation option in which students write one long multi-chapter manuscript.

 The doctoral programs each require two years of coursework followed by 2-3 (or more) years of research.
 Students must complete written comprehensive exam, a practice oral exam, preliminary exam, two presentations, and a final dissertation including presentation and defense.